tzumainn/enhancement-proposals/guidelines/enhancement_template.md

   when this feature is used?
 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.

-## Operational Aspects of API Extensions

-Describe the impact of API extensions (mentioned in the proposal section, i.e. CRDs, admission and conversion webhooks, aggregated API servers, finalizers) here in detail, especially how they impact the OCP system architecture and operational aspects.

-- For conversion/admission webhooks and aggregated apiservers: what are the SLIs (Service Level Indicators) an administrator or support can use to determine the health of the API extensions

-  Examples (metrics, alerts, operator conditions)
-  - authentication-operator condition `APIServerDegraded=False`
-  - authentication-operator condition `APIServerAvailable=True`
-  - openshift-authentication/oauth-apiserver deployment and pods health

-- What impact do these API extensions have on existing SLIs (e.g. scalability, API throughput, API availability)

-  Examples:
-  - Adds 1s to every pod update in the system, slowing down pod scheduling by 5s on average.
-  - Fails creation of ConfigMap in the system when the webhook is not available.
-  - Adds a dependency on the SDN service network for all resources, risking API availability in case of SDN issues.
-  - Expected use-cases require less than 1000 instances of the CRD, not impacting general API throughput.

-- How is the impact on existing SLIs to be measured and when (e.g. every release by QE, or automatically in CI) and by whom (e.g. perf team; name the responsible person and let them review this enhancement)

-- Describe the possible failure modes of the API extensions.
-- Describe how a failure or behaviour of the extension will impact the overall cluster health (e.g. which kube-controller-manager functionality will stop working), especially regarding stability, availability, performance and security.
-- Describe which OCP teams are likely to be called upon in case of escalation with one of the failure modes and add them as reviewers to this enhancement.

 ## Support Procedures